 A Google-backed task management application for your Android device which fully integrates with all Google applications, Google Tasks ranks #15 in our list of best to-do list apps.

-Google Tasks lets you add and manage tasks directly from your Gmail, without any need of opening a new window.
+Google Tasks lets you add and manage tasks directly from your Gmail without opening a new window.
 The tool takes a crisp take on traditional to-do list apps by providing a simple UI design that makes task management quick and easy.

-The tool might not be a good solution for you if you’re looking for a comprehensive to-do list management.
+The tool might not be a good solution if you’re looking for comprehensive to-do list management.
 But, if creating and managing to-do lists on the go is your forte, look no further.

-Like many other to-do list apps, Google Tasks also comes with easy drag and drop functionality to help you prioritize your to-dos and make quick changes whenever required.
+Like many other to-do list apps, Google Tasks also has easy drag-and-drop functionality to help you prioritize your to-dos and make quick changes whenever required.